bob-erdman/developer-dot/communications/dev-guide_rest_v2/calculate-taxes/required-fields.md

   <li class="next"><a href="/communications/dev-guide_rest_v2/commit-uncommit/">Next Chapter<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

-The <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/calc-taxes-request/">CalcTaxes request</a> has numerous fields, but only a handful of the fields are required by Communications REST v2.
+The <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/calc-taxes-request/">CalcTaxes request</a> has numerous fields, but only a handful of the objects and fields are required by Communications REST v2.

 <h3>CompanyData</h3>
-These fields are required in the <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/company-data/">Company Data</a> object (<code>cmpn</code>):
+The <a class="dev-guide-link" href="/communications/dev-guide_rest_v2/reference/company-data/">Company Data</a> object (<code>cmpn</code>) is required.
+These fields are required in CompanyData:

 <div class="mobile-table">
   <table class="styled-table">